Ribbesford House: History

-The visitors to Ribbesford House included Bewdley-born prime minister Stanley Baldwin and his cousin writer Rudyard Kipling.
+Famous visitors to Ribbesford House have included Bewdley-born prime minister Stanley Baldwin and his cousin writer Rudyard Kipling.
 The mansion was used to train Free French soldiers during World War II, when 211 French soldiers stayed at the property.
 Charles de Gaulle is believed to have regularly visited them there.
 About a third of the soldiers were later killed in the war.
 The house was also used as the headquarters of the British 18th Infantry Division, by American military, and for Polish and Italian prisoners of war.
 The property was bought in 1947 by RAF Wing Commander Alfred John Howell, who converted it into private apartments.

-Ribbesford House was Grade II* listed in 1952 (Entry Number 1329928).
+Ribbesford House was Grade II* listed in 1952.
 At the time, it was described as a "Country house, now flats.
 Mid-C16, partly rebuilt late C17, remodelled early C19 with some mid-C20 alterations".
-The 1968 Pevsner’s guide, The Buildings of England: Worcestershire, included the house an property in its coverage.
+The 1968 Pevsner's guide, The Buildings of England: Worcestershire, included the house and property in its coverage.

 In 2018, Howell's daughter Merryn placed the estate for sale by auction with a guide price of £500,000.
-It was purchased for £810,000 by brothers Samuel & Russell Leeds.
-They planned to restore the building to its original character.
-Restoration work began but the building proved to be in a worse condition than they had expected.
+It was purchased for £810,000 by brothers Samuel & Russell Leeds through one of their companies, Samuel Leeds Ltd. Restoration work began but the building proved to be in a worse condition than they had expected.
 Their £1 million restoration budget had to be doubled to £2 million.

-In 2021 Historic England placed Ribbesford House on its at risk register.
+In 2020 Samuel Leeds made an appeal for outside investors to help him finish the project.
 Footage filmed in August 2022 revealed that restoration work had temporarily halted.
-However, as of October 2022 work had restarted.
+By March 2023 work had restarted.
+In October 2024 Samuel Leeds revealed that after multiple failed attempts at getting planning permission from the local council, he would not finish the project until planning permission was granted.
+Ribbesford House was listed for sale at auction on 5 November 2025.
+The guide price was £1 million.